 Drug Take-Back Program

-For citizens who want to know the most effective and environmentally safe way to dispose of unused prescription medicines, including opioids, please visit The Pennsylvania Prescription Drug Take-Back Program.
-This site, at the Pennsylvania Department of Drug and Alcohol Programs (DDAP), provides a search function to find sites participating in the program by zip code.
+To find the most effective and environmentally safe way to dispose of unused prescription medicines, including opioids, please visit The Pennsylvania Prescription Drug Take-Back Program.
 Or, contact your local law enforcement office to find out if they have established a permanent collection location for unwanted or expired drugs.